 top of page

 Nonetheless, Google Classroom is not without its criticisms.
-Khoi Vinh, a Principal Designer at Adobe,, thinks the platform is unappealing, slow, not learning-oriented and not optimised for people.
-He argues that these gaffes reflect how the broader society undervalues education while comparing it to a workplace activity app called Slack, which he described as “incredibly feature-rich and filled with small features that let people express themselves”.
+Khoi Vinh, a principal designer at Adobe, thinks the platform is unappealing, slow, not learning-oriented, and not optimised for people.
+He argues that these gaffes reflect how broader society undervalues education, comparing it to a workplace activity app called Slack, which he describes as “incredibly feature-rich and filled with small features that let people express themselves”.

 While I agree with Vinh on the plain interface look of Google Classroom, I would like to point out that the simpler the app is, the more accessible it is for students and staff, especially those with limited Internet connectivity.
 Its sophistication does not lie within its appearance.
-Still, rather in its ability to allow educators to use it complementarily with other tools they are already using, such as Gmail, Google Drive, Google Docs and so on.
+Rather, it lies in its ability to complement other tools educators already use, such as Gmail, Google Drive, Google Docs, and so on.

-Remote learning was quite a novel idea, with most educators just a year ago, in March 2020.
+Remote learning was quite a novel idea to most educators just a year ago, in March 2020.
 With the government’s decision to make all classes online during the Movement Control Order (MCO) period beginning in early April 2020, we had very limited time and resources to prepare all our materials online.
 Still, this platform can be learned quickly.

-In addressing Vinh’s claim that Google Classroom is not optimised for people, I think this platform should be treated as the means to an end and not an end in our respective classrooms.
-If the app had been used merely to store materials, it would have been fair to consider it as not ideally augmented for students learning.
+In addressing Vinh’s claim that Google Classroom is not optimised for people, I think this platform should be treated as a means to an end, not an end in itself, in our respective classrooms.
+If the app had been used merely to store materials, it would have been fair to consider it not ideally suited to students' learning.
 However, educators can choose how they use the platform by integrating it with different tools.
 I want to share some ways to make Google Classroom more student-centred by combining a few basic Google tools.

 A. Follow These Tips!
 Solutions